JedDataScience/RetroAzureBlobMetadataStorage/README.md

 ### Prerequisites

-- Docker (required - handles all Python dependencies automatically)
+- Docker (required - handles all Python dependencies automatically and runs Azurite)
 - Node.js 20+ and pnpm (for running the frontend)
 - Optional: Python 3.8+ and pip (only needed if running tests locally without Docker)

-- Optional: Azure Storage account (or use Azurite emulator)
+**Note**: This project is **designed primarily for local development** using Azurite (Azure Storage emulator), which requires no Azure subscription or cloud resources.
+Cloud deployment instructions are provided in the Deployment section for advanced users who want to deploy to production.

 ### Installing Dependencies